ADHD – Treating Parents with ADHD and Their Children (TPAC)

 Program to Enhance Attention, Regulation and Learning (PEARL) for ADHD

 We are comparing the effectiveness of treating parent ADHD with medication and a child treatment strategy for ADHD symptoms, versus a child treatment strategy alone.
 Research has shown that many children who have ADHD also have a parent who has ADHD.

-Families can participate if a parent has ADHD that is not being treated with medication and a young child has ADHD symptoms that have not been treated with medication.
+Families can participate if a parent has ADHD symptoms or suspects that he or she may have ADHD, and is not being treated with medication, and a young child has ADHD symptoms that have not been treated with medication.